Sampling from a mixture of different groups of coupons: Introduction of the problem and main results

-and this formula too can be simplified a little by using the fact that the quantity $P\{T_1 < T_2\}$ depends only on the ratio $\lambda$ of $p_2$ and $p_1$.
+(formula \eqref{APP5} too can be simplified a little by using the fact that $P\{T_1 < T_2\}$ depends only on $\lambda$).

 In the sequel, we will assume that $g=2$, namely that we have only two groups of coupons.
-Our goal is to understand the behavior of certain quantities as $M_1$ and $M_2$ become large in such a way that
+Our goal is to understand the behavior of certain quantities as $\lambda = p_2/p_1$ stays fixed, while $M_1$ and $M_2$ become large in such a way that